-With the amount of online presence that we have today, it is extremely easy for one to stalk another with the help of the Internet.
-Cyberstalking sure is a sad and creepy part of modern society.
+Cyberstalking is common — at least 40% of adults report experiencing some sort of harassment online, including stalking, with the majority of targets being women.
 Let’s take a closer look at how to recognize it, prevent it, and what to do if you find yourself on a creeper’s radar.

-In the real world, stalking definition is unwanted obsessive attention to a specific person.
-Physical stalking can get forms of following, secretly watching, persistent calling and texting to manipulate, and finding other means to approach the victim unexpectedly.
+In the real world, stalking is unwanted obsessive attention to a specific person.
+Physical stalking can involve following, secret surveillance, persistent and manipulative calling and texting, and other means of approaching the victim unexpectedly.

 Cyberstalking is way more serious as it involves nefarious intentions, ranging from false accusations and defamation to sexual harassment and even encouraging others to harass the victim.
-In many cases, physical and cyber stalking interconnects, making it even more threatening.
+In many cases, physical and digital stalking interconnect, making it even more threatening.

-If you suspect being catfished, these tips can help you indicate a fake user:
+If you suspect you’re being catfished, these tips can help you identify a fake user:

 If you’re adding location check-ins to your Facebook and Instagram posts, you’re making it super easy for a cyber stalker to track you by simply scrolling through your social media profiles.
 When combined together, location-tagged posts can indicate your behavior patterns quite accurately.

-If cyberstalkers get to know their victim’s home address, all they have to do is open Google Maps and type it in.
-By using the Street View, they can see exactly how the house looks without even stepping into the victim’s neighborhood and drawing attention.
-Also, cyberstalkers can virtually research the environment: surrounding houses, cameras, and alleys, to get a sense about the neighbors.
+If a cyberstalker discovers their victim’s home address, all they have to do is open Google Maps and type it in.
+By using Street View, they can see exactly how your home looks without even stepping into your neighborhood and drawing attention.
+Cyberstalkers can also virtually research your environment, surrounding houses, cameras, and alleys, to get a sense about the neighbors.